-Passivation – This non-electrolytic surface finishing process makes steel resistant to rust by eliminating the free iron on the surface.
+Passivation – This non-electrolytic surface finishing process makes the steel resistant to rust by eliminating the free iron on the surface.
 The process usually uses citric or nitric acid to do this.
 This results in a layer of inert oxide that does not react with air or cause corrosion.

 Polishing – The process smoothens the surface of a work-piece using an abrasive.
 It utilizes an abrasive glued onto the work wheel.
 It may seem similar to sanding but sanding